 Kahneman breaks thinking down into two systems.

 The first is intuitive and emotional, and the second is more logical and deliberative.
-He explains how these two systems show up in human life and decision-making.
-Both systems apply to many aspects of the legal practice and how you prepare and present a case as a trial attorney.
+He explains how these two systems manifest in human life and decision-making.
+Both systems apply to many aspects of legal practice and how a trial attorney prepares and presents a case.

-Chicago-based trial attorney Patrick Salvi II recommended this book in his appearance on the Personal Injury Mastermind podcast.
-He cited it as a major influence on how he prepares for trial.
+Chicago-based trial attorney Patrick Salvi II recommended this book during his appearance on the Personal Injury Mastermind podcast.
+He cited it as a major influence on his trial preparation.

 “The book is a real eye opener for me as a lawyer who needs to understand how and why jurors decide cases.” — John C.